JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

    ![Nwtwork](https://camo.githubusercontent.com/ad3fe62845574fe458a186fe76055198fc2d896fc5f50241c7993403e21f9a86/68747470733a2f2f776562746f7272656e742e696f2f696d672f6e6574776f726b2e706e67)

-    Additionally, controversial issues is discussed in [Library Comparison](#library-comparison) section.
+    Additionally, a controversial issue was discussed in [Library Comparison](#library-comparison) section.

 3. **WebRTC Limitations**: WebRTC is not supported by all browsers, which may limit the number of users who can access the application.
 An incomplete list of known supported browsers can be found on [Wikipedia](https://caniuse.com/mdn-api_webrtc).
     Most major desktop browsers are supported: